abhishek72850/avas/README.md

 6. On Termux cd to the path where you have downloaded the files
 7. Run the command to install dependencies: `bash install.sh`
 8. Open the Airmore application, click on the 3 dot icon Get IP and copy the IP ADDRESS only, then keep the app running in background
-9. Now open the `prod.env` file paster the IP in the `AIRMORE_IP_ADDRESS` value and fill out the API keys for Twilio and Anti-Captcha.
+9. Now open the `prod.env` file paste the IP in the `AIRMORE_IP_ADDRESS` value and fill out the API keys for Twilio SMS (https://www.twilio.com/sms) and Anti-Captcha (https://anti-captcha.com/).
 10. Run the command on Termux: `python avas.py prod.env`